ava-labs/subnet-cli/README.md

 ### `subnet-cli status blockchain`

-To check the status of the blockchain `2o5THyMs4kVfC42yAiSt2SrjWNkxCLYZef1kewkqYPEiBPjKtn` from the private URI:
+To check the status of the blockchain `2o5THyMs4kVfC42yAiSt2SrjWNkxCLYZef1kewkqYPEiBPjKtn` from a **private URI**:

 ```bash
 subnet-cli status blockchain \